Bagshot: Churches

-Bagshot has five churches: Church of England (St. Anne's); Roman Catholic (Christ the King); Methodist, Evangelical (Brook Church) and Jehovah's Witnesses.
+Bagshot has four churches: Church of England (St. Anne's); Roman Catholic (Christ the King); Methodist, Evangelical (Brook Church).

 St Anne's Church was built in 1884 in a Gothic Revival style under the patronage of Prince Arthur, Duke of Connaught who lived in the nearby Bagshot Park.
 It is a building in red brick with stone detail under a slate roof.
 The east window was dedicated in memory of Prince Arthur's youngest brother Prince Leopold, Duke of Albany (d.
 1884).
 There is a bell tower with a peal of eight bells.
 It is a grade II listed building and is situated in a conservation area.

 Sport and leisure

 Bagshot has two multi-purpose sports fields and a cricket field.

 Curley Park Rangers, the youth football club, meet regularly and play on pitches in both Lightwater and Bagshot.
 The CPR clubhouse is located at the Bagshot pitch.

 White Hart Royals, the football team of the White Hart pub in Bagshot village, compete in the Camberley & District Sunday Football League.

 Bagshot Cricket Club runs a number of adult and under 16 teams and complete in the Thames Valley League, the Three Counties League and the West Surrey Youth League.

 Bagshot Tennis Club has four floodlit courts and fields teams in the Woking League.

 Swinley Forest, which borders Bagshot to the north, provides some of the best mountain biking in South-East England, with many off-road 'single-track' trails available as well as plenty of fire roads.
-Mountain biking is allowed with a permit and walking is free.
+Mountain biking and walking is free.
 Swinley Woods was considered as a venue for the mountain biking event of the 2012 Summer Olympics.

 Other clubs and organisations include Bagshot Concert Band, the Surrey Heath Archaeology and Heritage Trust, Bagshot Gymnastics Club, Camberley and Bagshot Metal Detecting Club and local branches of the Scouts, Royal Air Forces Association, Women's Institute and Camberley Rifle & Pistol Club.
 It is also a short distance from The National Clay Shooting Centre and the Bisley shooting ranges.

-Bagshot library is situated on the High Street and in addition to the usual library services provides Story and 'Rhymetimes' for the local toddler community.
+Bagshot Village Community Library is situated on the High Street and in addition to the usual library services provides Story and 'Rhymetimes' for the local toddler community.

-Lightwater Country Park is accessible by crossing the M3 footbridge.